Thorn Beta 5

 in amongst the piping, I was told that it had been removed from a street with

-(sleeved) concrete columns that were being replaced with new metal columns.
+(sleeved) concrete columns that were being replaced with steel columns - I

-The men returned the following week, (Sat 14th Sept 2002) to replace a twisted metal column, and they asked if I'd managed to get the Beta 5 going - I certainly had - it was my first gear-in-head lantern, as well as my first lantern with a photocell, and so I wasted no time in getting it going!
+The men returned the following week, (Sat 14th Sept 2002) to replace a twisted metal column (a video of this work exists here), and they asked if I'd managed to get the Beta 5 going - I certainly had - it was my first gear-in-head lantern, as well as my first lantern with a photocell, and so I wasted no time in getting it going!
 After this, I spent another two hours or so helping/hindering them with their work; the best part being when I held the bracket from the old column before it was fastened to the new one.
 It is not easy holding a video camera, bracket and lantern at the same time however!

-Thorn Beta 5s are used extensively in Derbyshire - they are probably the most common side road lantern that you will see in the County.
+Until LED replacements occurred, Thorn Beta 5s were used extensively in Derbyshire - they were (probably) the most common side road lantern that you would see in the County.

-This lantern uses a deep bowl, whereas the majority of the modern Beta 5s in Derby use a shallow bowl.
-The green eraser by the bottom-left of the bowl helps to keep the lantern upright!
+This lantern uses a deep bowl, whereas the majority of the modern Beta 5s in Derbyshire used a shallow bowl.
+With this newer version of the Beta 5, either bowl type is an option; however, older versions are unable to accommodate the shallow bowl, owing to the lampholder being set at a lower position within the lantern.

-The prismatic refractors on the bowl are formed so that the light is mainly cast downwards, as you might expect.
+The prismatic refractors on the bowl are formed in order that the light is mainly cast downwards, as you might expect.

 Thorn Beta 5s in the Collection